bendalab/thunderfish/docs/thunderfish.md

                         fish
   -M PDFFILE            save all plots of all recordings in a multi pages pdf file.
 Disables parallel jobs.
-  -l [MINFREQ]          logarithmic frequency axis in power spectrum with optional minimum frequency (defaults to 100 Hz) -o OUTPATH            path where to store results and figures (defaults to current working directory) -k                    keep path of input file when saving analysis files, i.e. append path of input file to OUTPATH -i KWARGS             key-word arguments for the data loader function
+  -l [MINFREQ]          logarithmic frequency axis in power spectrum with optional minimum frequency (defaults to 100 Hz) -d PATH               path to raw EOD recordings needed for plotting based on analysis results -o OUTPATH            path where to store results and figures (defaults to current working directory) -k                    keep path of input file when saving analysis files, i.e. append path of input file to OUTPATH -i KWARGS             key-word arguments for the data loader function